WangyingxuHalo/ride-app/README.md

 # Ride Sharing App

 ## Developer
+Yingxu Wang yw473 <br>
 Chenglong Tang ct265 <br>
-Yingxu Wang yw473 <br>

 ## Introduction
-For this project, we use Django to implement a ride sharing app. <br>
+For this project, we use Django to implement both front-end and back-end of ride sharing app. <br>

 ## Functions
 This app has many functions: <br>